iomesh/docs/docs/deploy/install-iomesh.md

 ## Install IOMesh on OpenShift Container Platform

-For OpenShift cluster, you can also install and use IOMesh through the IOMesh Operator on the OperatorHub page of the Red Hat OpenShift Container Platform.
+You may also install and use IOMesh through the IOMesh Operator on the OperatorHub page of the Red Hat OpenShift Container Platform.

 ### Pre-Install

-Run IOMesh Operator pre-installation script in an environment where oc or kubectl can be used to access the OpenShift cluster, the script will install the dependencies of IOMesh Operator and specific IOMesh settings for the OpenShift cluster:
+Run the script below, which will install the dependencies of the IOMesh Operator and configure IOMesh specifications and settings for the OpenShift Cluster.
+Note that the script should be executed in an environment where oc or kubectl can access the OpenShift Cluster.

 ```shell
 curl -sSL https://iomesh.run/iomesh-operator-pre-install-openshift.sh | sh -